Release State: General Availability

 Load from Text/CSV File

 Power Query will treat CSVs as structured files with a comma as a delimiter—a special case of a text file.
 If you choose a text file, Power Query will automatically attempt to determine if it has delimiter separated values, and what that delimiter is.
-If it can infer this, it'll automatically treat it as a structured data source.
+If it can infer a delimiter, it will automatically treat it as a structured data source.

 Hello world.
 This is sample data.